Gamocosm/Gamocosm/README.md

 - `BADNESS_SECRET`: Secret to protect `/badness` endpoint.

 ### Database configuration
+**Database configuration is greatly simplified if you use a container image as described above.
+However, the following information remains for reference, if you want to run PostgreSQL directly on your system.**

 Locate your postgres data directory.
 On Fedora this is `/var/lib/pgsql/data/`.